vuestorefront/vue-storefront/packages/core/docs/contributing/how-to-submit-pull-request.md

 ## Push your changes and create a Pull Request

 It's time to create a Pull Request.
+Refer to the [Branching model](./branching-model.html) document to correctly pick the target branch.

-When doing so, try to fill in the form, including the description, related issues, etc.
+When creating a Pull Request, try to fill in the form, including the description, related issues, etc.

 One additional requirement is the proper title.
 It must follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
-See the [Examples](https://www.conventionalcommits.org/en/v1.0.0/#examples) section for more details.

-Use the present tense and don't exceed 100 characters.
+See the [Examples](https://www.conventionalcommits.org/en/v1.0.0/#examples) section for more details. **Use the present tense and don't exceed 100 characters.**

-**If your branch was created the `main` branch, make a Pull Request for both `main` and `develop` branches.** This way, your changes will be released as a hotfix to the current released version but will also be present in the next versions.

-**If it was created from the `develop` branch, make a Pull Request only to the `develop` branch.**

 Wait to see if all GitHub Actions completed successfully.
 If not, go into the details to see what caused an issue.